Connect with us

 3. Scholarships that never materialize.

-A lot of Scholarship scams will ask you to make payment in advance but they never provide anything in return.
-Most times those that fall into this trap forget about the money they pay because they didn’t win.
+Many Scholarship scams ask you to make a payment in advance, but they never provide anything in return.
+Most people who fall into this trap forget about the money they pay because they didn’t win.

 4. Scholarships for profit.

-This one appears like a genuine Scholarship offer but it requests an application fee.
-They get about 6,000 to 12,000 people who apply for it and they are charged $6 to $25.
+This one appears like a genuine scholarship offer, but it requires an application fee.
+They get about 6,000 to 12,000 people who apply for it, and they are charged $6 to $25.

-They can easily pay a $1,000 scholarship or more and also make a huge profit from the balance.
+They can quickly pay a $1,000 scholarship or more and also make a considerable profit from the balance.
 That’s if they give scholarships at all.
-The possibility of winning such a Scholarship is very slim, so it’s better you don’t venture into it.
+The possibility of winning such a Scholarship is slim, so you don’t need to venture into it.

 5. The guaranteed scholarship search service.

-Avoid any Scholarship that promises you Scholarship and will refund your money if it doesn’t work.
-They are likely to collect your money and run without leaving a trace of their whereabouts.
-They might even send you a scam matching Scholarship just to get you in completely.
+Avoid any Scholarship that promises you a Scholarship and will refund your money if it doesn’t work.
+They will likely collect your money and run without leaving a trace of their whereabouts.
+They might even send you a scam-matching Scholarship to get you in completely.

 6. Investment required for Federal Loans.

-Some insurance companies and other companies offer free financial assistance which is done to promote sales of insurance, investment products, and annuity.
+Some insurance companies and other companies offer free financial assistance to promote insurance sales, investment products, and annuities.

-It simply means when you purchase such products you stand a chance of winning scholarship grants or other government aid.
+It simply means that when you purchase such products, you stand a chance of winning scholarship grants or other government aid.
 This system goes against federal government rules and regulations on insurance.

-Sometimes you might be invited to a seminar in other to receive government financial aid.
+Sometimes, you might be invited to a seminar in order to receive government financial aid.
 But they are just disguised means of advertising their products or insurance.

 7. Paying money upfront as an “application fee”

-Any Scholarship scheme that requires any payment in advance, stating is for application or processing knows it’s fake.
-There’s no genuine Scholarship that asks for money in other to receive a scholarship.
+Any Scholarship scheme that requires any payment in advance, stating it is for application or processing, knows it’s fake.
+There’s no genuine Scholarship that asks for money in order to receive a scholarship.

 8. Sponsor guarantees scholarships

-If you are offered a scholarship after making any certain amount of money, be rest assured that you won’t receive such an offer.
-If you ever get a scholarship on this condition it’s never going to be real, it is fake.
+If you are offered a scholarship after making a certain amount of money, be rest assured that you won’t receive such an offer.
+If you ever get a scholarship on this condition, it’s never going to be real; it is fake.

-Real Scholarship has some criteria they look at and requirements that must be met before you can be offered.
+Real Scholarship has some criteria and requirements that must be met before you can be offered.
 These criteria include grade, skill, experience, average, volunteer service, etc.

-if you don’t meet the requirements you won’t be offered the scholarship.
-Which automatically implies that you don’t have to pay any amount to receive a scholarship.
-If you mistakenly pay for it don’t expect to get it back.
+if you don’t meet the requirements, you won’t be offered the scholarship.
+This automatically implies that you don’t have to pay anything to receive a scholarship.
+If you mistakenly pay for it, don’t expect to get it back.

 ALSO, READ Can I Get a Good Job When Schooling Abroad?